Austin Reaves NBA Preview vs. the Magic

 Magic 2022-23 Defensive Insights

-- Giving up 114 points per game last year made the Magic the 15th-ranked squad in the league on defense.
+- Giving up 114 points per game last season made the Magic the 15th-ranked team in the NBA defensively.

-- The Magic were the seventh-ranked squad in the league last season, allowing 42 boards per game.
+- The Magic were the seventh-ranked squad in the league last year, allowing 42 rebounds per game.

-- Allowing an average of 25.9 assists last season, the Magic were the 19th-ranked squad in the league.
+- Looking at assists, the Magic were 19th in the league defensively last season, conceding 25.9 per contest.

-- Allowing 13 made three-pointers per contest last year, the Magic were 25th in the NBA in that category.
+- In terms of three-point defense, the Magic were 25th in the NBA last season, conceding 13 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!